The Energy Secretary, Stephen Chu, the Energy Secretary, says he does not own a car.

 Just the system.

-Well, now that that's not applicable.
+Well, now that's not applicable.

 People's expectations, young people's expectations are much higher.

-And at the same time, you have people's expectations they're down in the gutter because the economy is so bad.
+They're down in the gutter because the economy is so bad.

 So it's a mix.

-It's a it's a hodgepodge.
+It's a hodgepodge.

-I think the bottom line is the more Obama talks about a robust economic recovery, the more people are scratching their heads because they're living it and they don't see it.
+I think the bottom line is: the more Obama talks about a robust economic recovery, the more people are scratching their heads because they're living it and they don't see it.

 It isn't happening.

-Two million fewer jobs that you can get.
+2 million fewer jobs that you can get.

-Two million fewer jobs to be filled.
+2 million fewer jobs to be filled.